Elle-Máijá Tailfeathers: The Body Remembers When the World Broke Open

-Co-directed with Kathleen Hepburn, The Body Remembers When the World Broke Open centres on the interaction between Áila (Tailfeathers), an indigenous woman with a stable and happy domestic life, and Rosie (Violet Nelson), a more impoverished First Nations woman who has just been a victim of domestic abuse, after they meet in the street.
+Co-directed with Kathleen Hepburn, The Body Remembers When the World Broke Open centres on the interaction between Áila (Tailfeathers), a middle-class indigenous woman, and Rosie (Violet Nelson), a more impoverished First Nations woman who has just been a victim of domestic abuse, after they meet in the street.
 The majority of the film consists of one long, unbroken shot.

 The film premiered at the 2019 Berlin Film Festival in the Generation program, and had its Canadian premiere at the 2019 Toronto International Film Festival.
 It was nominated for six Canadian Screen Awards, including Best Motion Picture, and won three.

 For directing The Body Remembers When the World Broke Open, Tailfeathers shared the Canadian Screen Award for Best Director with Hepburn.
 That film also won the Toronto Film Critics Association's $100,000 Rogers Best Canadian Film Award.

 Themes and issues

 Her work has garnered attention for its focus on representations of women of colour, and her thematic focus on First Nations subjects and issues.
 Tailfeathers explores "innovative means of telling stories through mediums including narrative fiction, docudrama, documentary, mockumentary, and experimental film."
 Her film projects are usually staffed primarily with Indigenous cast and production members, reflecting her emphasis on engaging with First Nations and Indigenous filmmakers.

-One of her primary focuses as a filmmaker is activism and social justice and approaches film as a way to "use it as a form of nonviolent direct action against issues like violence against women and degradation of Indigenous land."
+One of Tailfeathers' primary focuses as a filmmaker is activism and social justice; she approaches film as a way to "use it as a form of nonviolent direct action against issues like violence against women and degradation of Indigenous land."
 Her film and activist pursuits focus on issues that directly relate to and affect Indigenous women and communities.